Level meters shows several things:

 - The current level.

 - Signal peaks are being shown by a single segment for 2 seconds.

-- The peak level since transport start is shown by a dimmed segment.
+- The peak recording level since transport start is shown by a red line (legacy color themes use a dimmed segment instead).
 Only recording audio tracks have this feature.

 - Recording audio tracks